What types of stars end their lives with supernovae?

 How Hot is a Supernova?

 Supernovae are incredibly hot, reaching temperatures of millions of degrees.
-This extreme heat causes atoms to fuse into heavier elements, creating many of the elements found throughout the universe, including those that makeup planets and even life itself.
+This extreme heat causes atoms to fuse into heavier elements, creating many of the elements found throughout the universe, including those that make up planets and even life itself.

 What Produces a Type I Supernova?